cs1302uga/cs1302-ce14/README.md

    ```
    $ git checkout master
    ```

-1. Merge changes from the `genericize` branch into the current branch (`master`) using the following command:
+1. Take a look at `Driver.java`.
+Notice that you have reverted back to the original code.
+The new, updated, code is on the other branch.
+To incorporate the changes (merge the changes) from the `genericize` branch into the current (`master`) branch, use the following command:

    ```
    $ git merge genericize